IMFTool/IMFTool/README.md

 ## CREDITS
 The development of this tool has kindly been sponsored by Netflix Inc.
+The App#5 extensions were supported by the Academy of Motion Picture Arts and Sciences, Sony Pictures, Warner Bros., Universal Studios and 20th Century Fox

 ## What IMF Tool NOT is
 An IMF Authoring Tool.
 For creating IMF packages, please check for the wide variety of commercial solutions available on the market.